thetemplateblog/openreef/firmware/arduino_giga_colorimeter/README.md

 - Check I2C connections
 - Verify sensor address (0x29)
 - Try I2C scanner sketch

+### "No saved gain for '<TestName>' - please calibrate this test first"
+- Normal on first use of a test
+- Run calibration workflow: MENU → Calibrate → Select test → BLANK → MEASURE
+- Gain will be auto-optimized and saved during calibration

+### Readings at 1x gain are "too high" but measurement works
+- Normal if LED is very bright or optical path is efficient
+- Reading of 46,657 counts (71% of max) is safe - not overflowing
+- System uses lowest available gain (1x)
+- No adjustment needed - measurements are still accurate

 ### "SD card initialization failed"
 - Ensure SD card is formatted as FAT32